-This flagship of the James Hotel brand opened in the Flatiron District of NYC (29thand Madison) in August 2017.
-Originally built in 1904 as the Seville Hotel and then, in 1987, rebranded as the Carlton, the space was gut renovated in 2017, keeping its elegant Beaux Arts exterior, and re-imagined inside as the boutique James NoMad.
+This flagship of the James Hotel brand, in the Flatiron District of NYC, was originally built in 1904 as the Seville Hotel.
+In 1987, it rebranded as the Carlton.
+And then, in 2017, was gut renovated, retaining its elegant Beaux Arts exterior, and re-imagined inside as the boutique James NoMad.

 What sets this cool boutique apart from most others in the area?
 The James Hotels has launched Four Bodies Wellness – in-room programming curated exclusively for hotel guests.
-In partnership with consultant Ruby Warrington of The Numinous, the in-room programming has been designed to help balance all four bodies: Physical, Mental, Spiritual, and Emotional, in pursuit of total wellbeing.
+And spacious, Designs Within Reach modern guest rooms.

 4) MGM Springfield, Springfield MA.